 “At that time, people from the Italian national team called me.
 Jorginho called me all the time.
 They had a spectacular project for me,” he said in an interview with journalist Isabela Pagliari, on her channel on YouTube.

-Even though he had accepted the idea of playing for Italy, late documentation changed his destiny.
-“Luckily, the passport “It didn’t arrive,” said the striker, who still had hope of wearing the Brazilian national team shirt.
+Even though he had accepted the idea of playing for Italy, the delayed paperwork changed his fate.
+"Luckily, the passport didn't arrive," said the striker, who still hoped to wear the Brazilian national team jersey.

 Months later, Raphinha was called up by Tite.
 Since then, he has played 33 times for the national team, scoring 11 goals and providing seven assists.